Ice Core Dating

 What the Evidence Shows

-The ice core record presents clear evidence for timescales far exceeding a few thousand years:
+The ice core record indicates timescales far exceeding a few thousand years:

 Greenland: Over 50,000 Counted Annual Layers

 In Greenland ice cores, scientists have directly counted more than 50,000 individual annual layers using multiple independent methods.
-These counts are verified by known historical markers and match between different ice cores (Meese et al. 1997; Svensson et al. 2008; NGRIP Members 2004).
+These counts are verified by known historical markers and match between different ice cores10, 11, 12.

 Antarctica: Hundreds of Thousands of Years

-Antarctic ice cores like EPICA Dome C extend back over 800,000 years, preserving records of multiple ice ages.
-These chronologies are built using annual layer counts in the upper sections, volcanic synchronization points, and ice flow models that are constrained by known physics (Petit et al. 1999; EPICA 2004; Jouzel et al. 2007).
+Antarctic ice cores like EPICA Dome C13 extend back over 800,000 years, preserving records of multiple ice ages.
+These chronologies are built using annual layer counts in the upper sections, volcanic synchronization points, and ice flow models that are constrained by known physics14, 15, 16.

 Global Synchronization

 Ice cores from Greenland and Antarctica can be synchronized using atmospheric gases and volcanic events that affected both hemispheres simultaneously.
-This creates a globally consistent chronology without relying on radiometric dating (Sigl et al. 2016).
+This creates a globally consistent chronology without relying on radiometric dating17.

 Climate Cycles Match Astronomical Predictions

-The ice cores show climate cycles that match calculated changes in Earth's orbit (Milankovitch cycles).
+The ice cores show climate cycles that match calculated changes in Earth's orbit (Milankovitch cycles18).
 These orbital changes are predictable based on gravitational physics, providing an independent check on the ice core chronology.

-The ice core chronology is built primarily on counting annual layers, identifying volcanic events, and applying known physics of ice flow—not on radiometric assumptions.
-Even if someone questions radiometric dating methods, the ice core evidence independently points to timescales far exceeding Young Earth proposals.
+The ice core chronology is built primarily on counting annual layers, identifying volcanic events, and applying known physics of ice flow--not on radiometric assumptions.
+This methodology provides an independent line of evidence for understanding Earth's climate history.

 Conclusion

-Ice cores provide a straightforward, observable record of Earth's climate history through annually deposited layers of ice.
-The evidence is compelling because it relies on direct observation and counting rather than complex theoretical assumptions.
+Ice cores provide a record of Earth's climate history through annually deposited layers of ice.
+The methodology relies on direct observation and counting rather than complex theoretical assumptions.

 What We Can Directly Observe